-O'Connor: Dandelions, recurring charges won't pull themselves
+O'Connor: Dandelions, recurring bills won't pull selves

 Summer may — and I have to emphasize may, since I live in Michigan — finally be here.
 Sure, there were frost warnings just a day ago, trying to wipe out the delicate first shoots of the newly planted garden, but that's nothing that can't be fixed with a really long extension cord and an electric blanket.

 Soon, of course, we at the Funny Money house will be enjoying nature's warm-weather bounty, and by that I mean dandelions, chickweed and crabgrass.
 As for my lawn, thanks for asking, it does extremely well as long you mean stubbornly resistant clumps of rogue fescue threatening to overrun the flower beds.
 But for that big, wide expanse between the road and front door where the grass is supposed to grow?
 Eh, not so much.

 Which means weeding, the absolutely required systematic culling of those things that are useless, destructive and wasteful and, no, I'm not talking the House of Representatives.
 One of life's painful truths is the concept of entropy — that all order tends to disorder.
 Think of it this way: If you sort a jar into one layer of white marbles and one layer of black marbles, it looks great — for a while.
 But over time, as you add marbles of both colors, remove others and jostle or shake the jar, they'll get all mixed up.
 Or just consider the concept of dadbods.

 Weed out your spending